Tochemey/goakt/design/REENTRANCY.md

 ## 1. Overview

 By default an actor or grain that needs an answer from another process blocks its handler in `Ask`, which stalls its mailbox for the round trip.
-Reentrancy (the Orleans "request scheduling" pattern) replaces that blocking wait with a **correlation-ID request**: the handler calls `Request` / `RequestName` / `RequestGrain` / `RequestActor`, gets back a `RequestCall` handle, registers a continuation with `Then`, and returns.
+Reentrancy replaces that blocking wait with a **correlation-ID request**: the handler calls `Request` / `RequestName` / `RequestGrain` / `RequestActor`, gets back a `RequestCall` handle, registers a continuation with `Then`, and returns.
 The reply arrives later as an ordinary queue item and runs the continuation **on the process's own turn**, so handler code stays single-threaded in every mode.

 Both process kinds share one request machinery (`requestState`, `reentrancyState`, the envelope structs and serializers, the reply router).
 They differ only in how envelopes enter and leave the process: actors receive them through their system mailbox dispatch, grains through a dedicated response queue beside the user mailbox.